derekvmcintire/jest-vest/README.md

-Here’s an example of comprehensive documentation for your library, **jest-vest**.
-It includes an introduction, installation guide, usage examples, and API references.

----

 # **jest-vest**

 A lightweight JavaScript library for mocking multiple `fetch` responses in Jest tests.
 Designed to simplify and modularize the process of returning different mock responses based on the requested URL.